CORPORATE SOCIAL RESPONSIBILITY PLAN

 Although Tallents Solicitors is one of the larger firms of solicitors in North Nottinghamshire we still offer a personal service to our clients.
 Our size and structure always ensure that the seven Directors (making up the firm’s partnership/ABS) and approximately sixty staff are never remote from our clients.

 Introducing Corporate Social Responsibility (CSR) – what is it?

-CSR means managing this impact so as to add value to the company and to increase wider economic and social well being, now and in the future.
-CSR not only offers us the chance to make a difference but we can also create local goodwill.
+- CSR means managing this impact to add value to the Partnership and to increase wider economic and social well being, now and in the future.
+CSR not only offers us the chance to make a difference, but we can also create local goodwill.

-We at Tallents recognise that responsible business practice helps develop our personal and professional skills, helps broaden the perspectives of our employees and helps to reinforce a sense of local community.
+- We at Tallents Solicitors recognise that responsible business practice helps develop our personal and professional skills, helps broaden the perspectives of our employees and helps to reinforce a sense of local community.

-For Tallents this means that we are conscious of our impact on our local communities and seek to enhance the economic and social environment on our doorsteps.
+- For Tallents Solicitors this means that we are conscious of our impact on our local communities and seek to enhance the economic and social environment on our doorsteps.

-The Senior Solicitors have agreed to formalise CSR and Alistair Millar will be responsible for managing its development.
+- The Directors have agreed to formalise CSR and Alistair Millar will be responsible for managing its development.

 Benefits to our staff

 - Providing opportunities for staff to develop their other skills, by working with different communities and cultures, sometimes in unfamiliar situations.